-The major capital expenditures anticipated for the next number of years will be for building maintenance.
-In the current year alone the University is spending \$600,000 on re-roofing a major section of the campus, including the library, classrooms and fine arts building plus the installation of solar panels.
-This project is possible due to funds provided by the Government of Canada under the Post-Secondary Institutions Strategic Investment Fund.
-This represents a significant portion of the annual capital budget.
+The major capital expenditures anticipated for the next number of years will be for building maintenance projects.
+In 2017-18, the University invested \$600,000 on re-roofing a major section of the campus, including the library, classrooms and fine arts building plus the installation of solar panels.
+This project was cost shared under the Government of Canada under the Post-Secondary Institutions Strategic Investment Fund.
 Aging facilities continue to require ongoing capital expenditures in order to remain functional.